Mmadan128/omnifold_eval/gap_analysis.md

 ## Why standardizing this is hard

-HDF5 is fine here, but most HEP software expects ROOT TTrees.
+HDF5 is used here, but most HEP software expects ROOT format.
 Any standard has to either pick a format or ship converters.

 Column naming drifts even within one experiment, and getting four major collaborations to agree on canonical names is genuinely painful.

-Different analyses define "weight" differently: raw generator weight, normalized, ratio-to-nominal, product of several corrections.
+Different analyses define weight differently: raw generator weight, normalized, ratio to nominal, product of several corrections.
 A standard needs to say exactly what you're supposed to multiply together.

 This dataset itself shows the bootstrap inconsistency problem.
 Once files with 0 replicas exist in the wild, any script that loops over bootstrap columns silently breaks on them.